 The accessiBe Partnership Program makes it that much easier to develop accessible and compliant websites at a more affordable rate.
 Differentiate yourself from your competitors by adding ADA compliance to your agency’s offering.
 The program is open to agencies of all sizes across several industries, giving you access to exclusive perks and discounts that benefit your business and your clients.

 If you use module 7 on your Drupal site, you’re already one step closer to being ADA compliant.

 There are also other ways to ensure ADA compliance and accessibility, like regular website audits and following the latest ADA checklist.

-Additionally, don’t forget to check your website for compliance, especially when you regularly modify the website.
+Don’t forget to check your website for compliance issues regularly, especially after you modify a website.

-Lastly, using a third-party ADA compliance service can help you in making your Drupal website ADA compliant.
+Lastly, using a third-party ADA compliance service can make it even easier to be ADA compliant.

-You can kickstart your journey to attain accessibility by checking your Joomla website accessibility current situation by auditing it at Accessibility Checker
+You can kickstart your accessibility journey by auditing your Drupal site on Accessibility Checker

 Liked this article?
 Find more insightful resources below:

 Scan your website for accessibility related issues for free

 But want to make your Drupal website ADA compliant?